farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_03_Lab3_Ex6_AttackSim_PW_attack.md

 ### Task 3: Disable Multi-factor Authentication for the Global Admin

 To use Microsoft's Attack simulation training to simulate phishing attacks, Holly enabled Multi-Factor Authentication (MFA) for her user account.
-Now that she has completed the Attack simulation training test, she wants to disable MFA for her account so that she doesn't have to deal with MFA for the remainder of the pilot project.
+Now that she has completed the Attack simulation training tests, she wants to disable MFA for her account so that she doesn't have to deal with MFA for the remainder of the pilot project.

 1. You should still be logged into **LON-CL1** as the **Admin** account and into Microsoft 365 as Holly Dickson.

 2. To disable MFA for Holly Dickson's user account, you must first access the **Active users** list in the Microsoft 365 admin center.
-If you have the **Microsoft 365 admin center** open in a browser tab, then select that now; otherwise, open a new browser tab, enter **https://portal.office.com** in the address bar, and then on the **Office 365 home** page, select the **App launcher** icon (the square made up of 3 rows of dots) that appears above the **Home** icon in the top left corner of the screen.
-In the **Apps** pane that appears, select **Admin**; this opens the **Microsoft 365 admin center** in a new browser tab.
+If you have the **Microsoft 365 admin center** open in a browser tab, then select that now; otherwise, open a new browser tab, enter **https://portal.office.com** in the address bar, and then on the **Office 365 home** page, select the **Admin** icon that appears in the column of app icons on the left-side of the screen.
+This opens the **Microsoft 365 admin center** in a new browser tab.

 3. On the **Microsoft 365 admin center**, in the left-hand navigation pane, select **Users** and then select **Active users**.